skx/puppet-summary/README.md

 ## Maintenance & Metrics

-Over time your reports will grow excessively large.
-We only display the most recent 50 upon the per-node page so you might not notice.
+Over time your reports will start to consuming ever-increasing amounts of disk-space so they should be pruned.
+To prune (read: delete) old reports

-To prune (read: delete) old reports run:
+run:

     puppet-summary prune -days 15